 The information presented here is accurate to the best of our knowledge, but we welcome any feedback you might have as to your thoughts on the subject, your experiences/personal knowledge, or any other insight - there is always more to the story than what gets published in the public domain.
 You can contact us by email at email@example.com.

-For Western blotting, GenHunter has several popular product lines, all with the goal of saving you money and making Western blotting simple:
+GenHunter has several popular product lines for Western blotting, all with the goal of saving you money and making Western blots simple:

-- The PerfectMembrane is available in 3 different standard gel sizes, in 3 types of PVDF and Nitrocellulose, and is generallyabout half the cost of other pre-cut membranes.
+- The PerfectMembrane is available in 3 different standard gel sizes, in 4 materials (3 types of PVDF and Nitrocellulose), and is generally about half the cost of other pre-cut membranes.